jiritobolka/gooddata.github.com/_posts/2011-07-29-Analyzing-Change.md

 Snapshot \[Most Recent\]: `SELECT MAX(SnapshotId) BY ALL IN ALL OTHER DIMENSIONS`

 This metric returns the MAX snapshot regardless any dimensions.
-The last snapshot (= 118) for all Sales Reps including John, for all regions, for all Products etc. When you add the `BY ALL IN ALL OTHER DIMENSIONS` statement to your metric it returns the grand total of all the time and all dimensions.
+The last snapshot (= 118) for all Sales Reps including John, for all regions, for all Products etc. When you add the `BY ALL IN ALL OTHER DIMENSIONS` statement to your metric it returns the grand total (MAX) of all the time and all dimensions.
 It returns a constant.

 **NOTE:** Find out more examples and aggregation concepts in [this documentation](http://developer.gooddata.com/docs/maql.html).